andrewacashner/hearingfaithms/chapters/chapter-2.md

 notebooks stitched together from piles of his received letters, fitting up to twelve staves of music in the margins and unused sides of the paper.
-The letters reflect a correspondence with a broad peninsular network of musicians, often about exchanging villancico poetry (see chapter 4).
+The letters reflect a correspondence with a broad peninsular network of musicians, often about exchanging villancico poetry (see chapter 5).
 [@LopezCalo:IrizarLetters1; @Olarte:Irizar; @Rodriguez:Networks]
-Irízar probably received this poem through correspondence with a colleague in Zaragoza.
+Irízar probably received this poem through such correspondence with a colleague in Zaragoza.
 Carrión likely knew (and probably performed) Irízar's setting from the archive, but the differences between his text and that of Irízar suggest that Carrión had a separate source for the Sánchez poem, one that was closer to the poem published in Sánchez's 1688 posthumous works.
+[@Sanchez:LiraPoetica, 171--172]

 [^Segovia-sources]:
 The performing parts for Irízar's setting are in E-SE: 5/32 (in a copyist's